-Note: The molded rubber Nose Seal (2-17) which is normally contained either by the Poppet (2-15) or the pit adapter face, may extend with the Poppet (2-15) contingent on the relative friction between the Poppet and the Nose Seal; and that between the same Nose Seal and the Quad Ring (2-18) and Housing (2-5).
+Note: The molded rubber Nose Seal (2-17) which is normally contained either by the Poppet (2-15) or the pit adapter face, may extend with the Poppet (2-15) contingent on the relative friction between the Poppet (2-15) and the Nose Seal (2-17) and that between the same Nose Seal (2-17) and the O-ring (2-18) and Housing (2-5).
 Do not be alarmed if the nose seal does come out of the unit.
 Use the opportunity to inspect the Wave Washer (2-19) for damage.
-The Wave Washer is designed such that the ends of layers will be forced against the adjoining layers.
-Some washers have reached the field where the ends move away from the adjoining layers and into the Nose Seal (2-17) or Body (2-5) causing it to move inward until it tends to jam the mechanism.
-The Wave Washer should be inspected to assure that it is correctly arranged.
-Refer to Figure B below, for a graphic representation of the correct arrangement.
+The Wave Washer (2-19), single piece unit, is designed such that the ends of layers will be forced against the adjoining layers.
+If installed incorrectly the ends move away from the adjoining layers and into the Nose Seal (2-17) or Body (2-5) causing it to move inward until it tends to jam the mechanism.
+The Wave Washer (2-19) should be inspected to assure that it is correctly arranged.
+Refer to Figure B for a graphic representation of the correct arrangement.
 If it is incorrect it can easily be changed by turning it within itself.
-The Quad Ring (2-18) may also be replaced if it appears scrubbed.
-Reposition the Wave Washer and install the Quad Ring onto the Nose Seal (2-17) prior to closing the Poppet
+The seal O-ring (2-18) may also be replaced if it appears scrubbed.
+Reposition the Wave Washer (2-19) and install the O-ring (2-18) onto the Nose Seal (17) prior to closing the Poppet (2-15).